 But if you’d rather have them a bit crunchy, just boil them for 5-10 minutes, then drain the water and throw them in a pan with the garlicky stuff.
 The more garlic, the better.
 It’s good for your health, good for everything.
 Trust me, I am coming from the land of Dracula, I know what I am talking about.
 Throw in as much garlic as you can handle!

-But then you dig in these little beauties, and you think all that rushing was well worth it.
-The kitchen might stink a tiny bit, but hey ho.
-You have a nice dish in front of you.
-It goes amazingly well with that nice roast turkey, or chicken, if you don’t want to go for something too big.
+The sauteed green beans go amazingly well with that nice roast turkey, or chicken, if you don’t want to go for something too big.
 I have this recipe for roast chicken that you’d find useful perhaps if you are after some good tricks about achieving perfection with your roast.

 MORE SIDE DISHES FOR YOUR THANKSGIVING MEAL

-If you’ve tried my GARLICKY GREEN BEANS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my SAUTEED GREEN BEANS WITH GARLIC or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 220 g green beans